SFTtech/openage/doc/reverse_engineering/switching_villager_tasks.md

 Looking at the first entry from **Weird AoE2 Quirks** it can be assumed that the HD Edition probably uses a dirty workaround to prevent the player from losing resources.
 The food is most likely put into the newly assigned sheep/boar/deer and then immediatly "collected" again.

+## Automatic task-switching for builders

+When builders finish a gathering site, they will automatically switch roles depending on the type of resources that the gathering site accepts and will start working on the nearest resource pile.
+For example, builders constructing a lumberyard will become lumberjacks and start to chop down nearby trees.
+If a gathering site accepts multiple resources, e.g. town centers, villagers will be assigned to the resource they are closest to and switch to a corresponding role.

-## Automatic Drop-off
+### Automatic Drop-off (for builders)

-In addition to the manual method, workers will automatically drop off **any** resource they are carrying to the player's stockpile, if they constructed a gathering site.
+Builders will automatically drop off **any** resource they are carrying to the player's stockpile after they constructed a gathering site.
 The type of gathering site does not matter.
-For example, villagers will drop off food at a mining camp, if they helped finishing the building.
+For example, builders will drop off all food they are holding at a mining camp as soon as they finish the building.
 The same happens when they build a farm.

+Note: This only happens if the builder was actively working on the construction site at the time it was finished.
+It can be assumed that this is part of the automatic task-switching algorithm.

 ## Weird AoE2 Quirks